 Law No. 6415 on the Prevention of the Financing of Terrorism came into force on 16 February 2013.
 With this law, offences constituting "financing of terrorism" have been redefined, an administrative mechanism has been established in order to execute the United Nations Security Council's Resolutions, and formal procedure relating to gaining access to frozen funds for necessary expenses, has been introduced.
-In all cases, the Council of Ministers will have the authority to decide whether to freeze assets based on the information provided by MASAK and other related institutions.
+For those against whom the Turkish courts have concluded to be a terrorist organization, with there being reasonable grounds to believe that they have committed the offence of financing terrorism or have provided or collected funds in favour of the prohibited conduct, the Ministry of Treasury and Finance and Ministry of Interior together will have the authority to decide whether to freeze assets based on the information provided by Commission for the Assessment on Freezing of Asset, MASAK and other related institutions.
 Decision on asset freezing will gain legal validity upon its publication on the Official Gazette.
-All the necessary procedures before and after the asset freezing decision of the Council of Ministers will be implemented by MASAK.
+All the necessary procedures before and after the asset freezing decision of the Ministry of Treasury and Finance and Ministry of Interior will be implemented by MASAK.
 Akbank has established internal anti-money laundering programmes, policies and procedures pursuant to both domestic legislation and international anti-money laundering standards.
 All Akbank's branches and subsidiaries, regardless of their geographic location, must comply with such programmes, policies and procedures.
 Akbank has instituted KYC procedures, to record the identity of Akbank's customers when conducting transactions, to maintain copies or records of official identification documents for a period of eight years, to identify and report to the relevant Turkish authorities' suspicious transactions, to co-operate with law enforcement agencies and to establish internal training programmes for Akbank's employees.
 Akbank's policies require account officers to take into account the customer's background, country of origin, business activities, and other risk indicators.
 Akbank's anti-money laundering policies and procedures also include procedures to identify and verify the source of requests to make outgoing international funds transfers.